Skip to main content

 Exhaustion

-Characters will accumulate stacks of "Exhaustion" if they are downed, killed and revived, or spend a (cumulative) 16 turns in combat.
-They gain two stacks if they flee from combat.
+Characters will accumulate stacks of "Exhaustion" if they are downed, killed and revived, or spend 7 turns in combat.
+They gain three stacks if they flee from combat.
 Characters remove 2 stacks of exhaustion by short resting, and 3 stacks by long resting.
 Exhaustion begins as a minor but noticeable debuff to maximum HP and movement speed, but increasing levels of Exhaustion are increasingly debilitating.
 You do not want to wait until a character is downed in Listo to heal them!
-The goal is to force a few more long rests over the course of your campaign, and to solve the problem with 5e combat that everything between 1% and 100% HP is basically the same.
-Letting characters get down to low HP and then juggling them back up with Mass Cure Wounds is less viable in Listo as they will get exhausted every time they go down.
+Letting characters get down to low HP and then juggling them back up with Mass Cure Wounds is less viable in Listo as they will get rapidly exhausted by being downed and raised multiple times.
 This also means that Revivify is a less powerful tool, as it costs the spell slot to cast plus you bring back an increasingly exhausted ally.

 New Encounters, Old Encounters, New-Old Encounters, and Old-New Encounters

-Listonomicon combines Encounters Overhaul (EO, formerly AEE), Vulkrana's Undead Encounters (VUE), Many More Monsters (MMM), and optional More Trash Monsters (MTM) with Combat Extender (CX) and optional Absolute Wrath (AW).
-Deadlier Honour Mode (DHM) is a new optional addition to Listo that adds encounters, boss fights, and dungeons that are designed with the expectation that you are familiar with exploiting game mechanics and features, and will place high level enemies throughout the game for a supreme challenge.
-This, along with the Spelljammer adventure mod, are not included in CX edits (yet).
+Listonomicon combines Encounters Overhaul (EO, formerly AEE), and Vulkrana's Undead Encounters (VUE), and optional Many More Monsters (MMM) (with MMM-EO patch!) with Combat Extender (CX) and optional Absolute Wrath (AW).
+Listo also uses More Basic Enemies in Fights, which seeds several vanilla encounters with additional mooks to help offset the increased party size.
+Optional Deadlier Honour Mode (DHM) is a new addition to Listo that adds encounters, boss fights, and dungeons that are designed with the intent to challenge your mastery of game mechanics, and will place high level enemies throughout the game for a supreme challenge.
+Many MMM encounters, DHM, and the Spelljammer adventure mod are not included in CX edits (yet) but will be as CX updates.

 EO and VUE natively work together very well, and fill empty spaces in Act 1 and 2 (and 3, in VUE's case) with new and interesting encounters without overlapping each other.
 Where these mods add encounters to the very early game (on the way to, in, and around the Druids Grove, Nautiloid Crash, and Wither's Crypt), CX has been used to create ways for your party to win.
 By giving enemies various damage vulnerabilities or exploitable negative conditions or other limiting factors, balance has been restored so that a level 3 party should be able to do all very early game content (everything before the Blighted Village) with no or only minor route optimization. e.g. you do not need to worry about sneaking past an encounter on the beach and coming back to fight when you are stronger.
 The exception is the bonus skeleton encounter outside Wither's crypt, if you return to the crypt after clearing it and taking a long rest: These skeletons can still mess up low level heroes!
 Everything in and after the Blighted Village, the Underdark, and beyond, however, is more dangerous and should not be explored until the party is level 6+ and has accomplished most/all of the Grove storyline, beach, swamp, and goblin camp.